MANAGEMENT DISCUSSION AND ANALYSIS

 The core business of MRF is manufacturing, distribution and sale of tyres for variouskinds of vehicles.
 The management discussion and analysis given below discusses the keyissues for various sectors of the business.

-The tyre industry provides direct and indirect employment to one million people,including dealers, retreaders and truck operators.
-The truck operations are controlled by2.6 million small operators.
+The tyre industry provides direct and indirect employment to one million peoplecomprising of dealers, retreaders and truck operators.
+The truck operations are controlledby nearly 2.6 million small operators.

-There are around 5,000 tyre dealers spread throughout the country, most of whom sellmultiple tyre brands.
+There are around 5000 tyre dealers spread throughout the country, mostly sellingmultibrand across their counters.

 Opportunities and Threats

 The worldwide recession continues throughout the rest of the world mainly in USA andEurope.
-With strong financial fundamentals, the economic situation in India, thoughvolatile, is far better and conducive to robust growth.
-With growth all round, foreigninvestors will prefer to invest in India, even in preference to China which relies heavilyon exports to the advanced countries.
-Foreign tyre companies will enter the Indian marketand invest more.
-This development will intensify competition and could also cause a glutin the Indian market.
+Economic situation in India, though volatile, is far better and conducive torobust growth.
+With growth all around, foreign investors will prefer to invest in India,over China, since they cater mainly to the export markets.

 Performance of the Company